kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/generic/07-test.md

     curl http://node02:$PORT_NUMBER
     ```

+    If you get this error:
+    ```
+    curl: (7) Failed to connect to node01 port 30659 after 0 ms: Connection refused
+    ```
+    Wait a few seconds and try again.
 Both should return the nginx welcome message as HTML text.

 Congratulations!
 You now have a working kubeadm cluster.